progressive-amber/react-recipe/README.md

 # Reactive Amber

-The goal of the **reactive-amber** recipe is to quickly provide a full stack solution that takes full advantages of the best parts of development using a frontend framework (in the way it was designed to be used), with a powerful backend API.
+The goal of the **Reactive Amber** recipe is to quickly provide a full stack solution that takes full advantages of the best parts of development using a frontend framework (in the way it was designed to be used), with a powerful backend API.

 The intention is to break away from the traditional Rails-y MVC model, without requiring developers to write completely separate frontend/backend codebases.